L. E. J. Brouwer

 Luitzen Egbertus Jan "Bertus" Brouwer (Note: The Dutch pronunciation of Luitzen Egbertus Jan Brouwer is /nl/.
 The words in isolation are pronounced /nl/, /nl/, /nl/ and /nl/, respectively.
 The surname Brouwer is pronounced /ˈbraʊ.ər/ BROW-ər in English.)
 (27 February 1881 – 2 December 1966) was a Dutch mathematician and philosopher who worked in topology, set theory, measure theory and complex analysis.
 Regarded as one of the greatest mathematicians of the 20th century, he is known as one of the founders of modern topology, particularly for establishing his fixed-point theorem and the topological invariance of dimension.

-Brouwer also became a major figure in the philosophy of intuitionism, a constructivist school of mathematics which argues that math is a cognitive construct rather than a type of objective truth.
+Brouwer also became a major figure in the philosophy of intuitionism, a constructivist school of mathematics which argues that mathematics is a cognitive construct rather than a type of objective truth.
 This position led to the Brouwer–Hilbert controversy, in which Brouwer sparred with his formalist colleague David Hilbert.
 Brouwer's ideas were subsequently taken up by his student Arend Heyting and Hilbert's former student Hermann Weyl.
 In addition to his mathematical work, Brouwer also published the short philosophical tract Life, Art, and Mysticism (1905).